MentalSandal/nice-tapes/README.md

 Setting a prefix or simply validating an existing one by pressing ok in the text entry
 menu will save all the options into a txt file in `dust/data/nice-tapes` so that options
 are recalled after a reboot.

-## a word on indices
-Because the file name may be different from norns' standards,  the incrementation of
-the index is slightly altered:

-Norns will increment the index if:
-- a matching filename is found
-- if a customised filename has an index matching the latest number in index.txt

-In pratice this means that new tapes should have an incremented index, as expected.